 The majority of the financial aid budget comes directly from the school’s operating funds; the Board sets aside a portion of the revenue generated by tuition to return as financial aid to families who would otherwise not be able to attend Miquon.
 This commitment to economic inclusivity is a hallmark of the Miquon community.
 An endowment fund for financial aid was created in 1998 and is showing modest growth.

 Like many other independent schools, Miquon uses the processing service of the School and Student Service for Financial Aid (SSS).
 In making the assessment of need, a family’s financial circumstances are considered according to a standardized formula.
 This formula considers gross taxable and non-taxable income, assets, liabilities, and family size.
 After deducting an allowance for required taxes and basic necessities, a portion of discretionary income is considered to be available for tuition according to a sliding scale.

-Many factors enter into the determination of an individual family’s need, but in general the greater the income and assets, the more parents are expected to contribute.
+Many factors enter into the determination of an individual family’s need.
+In general, the greater the income and assets, the more parents are expected to contribute.
 An average family of four with no assets and one child entering Kindergarten at Miquon, will probably demonstrate little or no financial need if total family income is $150,000 or more, and therefore not qualify for an award.
 The same family earning $60,000 will probably demonstrate full financial need, and therefore be considered for a larger award.
 These average figures are affected by many factors, including most significantly the number of children enrolled in an independent school.